PEOPLE

 RA (SURP Recipient)

-Diya is a third-year undergraduate student pursuing her B.S. in Cognitive Sciences at UCI.
+Diya is a fourth-year undergraduate student pursuing her B.S. in Cognitive Sciences at UCI.
 Diya is interested in how early life experiences shape children's worldview and how their experiences with bi/multilingualism affect social cognition.
 Her current interests are writing poetry, watching thriller shows, and listening to music 24/7.

 CLARA TAKAHASHI